sipgate-io/sipgateio-sendsms-php/README.md

 }
 ```

 We use the package `Zttp` for request generation and execution.
 The `post` method takes the request URL and the requests body payload as arguments.
 Headers and authorization header are generated from `withHeaders` and `withBasicAuth` methods respectively.
 The request URL consists of the base URL defined above and the endpoint `/sessions/sms`.
 The method `withBasicAuth` from the `Zttp` package takes credentials and generates the required Basic Auth header (for more information on Basic Auth see our [code example](https://github.com/sipgate-io/sipgateio-basicauth-java)).

-> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `withBasicAuth(username, password)` method.
+> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `withBasicAuth(tokenId, token)` method.
 Instead we set the authorization header to `Bearer` followed by a space and the access token: `Zttp::withHeaders(["Authorization" => "Bearer " . accessToken])`.
 For an example application interacting with the sipgate API using OAuth see our [sipgate.io Java Oauth example](https://github.com/sipgate-io/sipgateio-oauth-java).

 #### Send SMS with custom sender number